-Traveling to Galapágos Islands in March means excellent wildlife watching and clear water visibility.
-It is one of the warmest months, which makes it the perfect time to enjoy snorkeling and visit the western islands.
+March is in the middle of the warm and wet season, which means excellent wildlife watching and clear water visibility.
+As one of the warmest months, it's the perfect time to snorkel and visit the western islands.
 Many bird species are in the midst of their nesting seasons, and you can spot waved albatross and male frigate birds as they dazzle prospective mates with raucous displays.
-The renowned Holy Week starts towards the end of the month, where you can enjoy parades, food, and a vibrant atmosphere.
-Read on to find out more about visiting the Galápagos in March.
+The renowned Holy Week begins toward the end of the month, with parades, food, and a vibrant atmosphere.

 Weather

 March is the wet season on Galapágos Islands, and the rainy season is at its peak.
 You can expect more rain than during the rest of the year, and it can be quite hot and humid.
-In the west, Baltra Island, Genovesa Island, Santiago Island, Fernandina Island, and Isabela Island become warmer than usual.
+In the west, Isla Baltra, Isla Genovesa, Isla Santiago, Isla Fernandina, and Isla Isabela become warmer than usual.

-The average daily temperature is 80-88 °F, with water temperatures around 79 °F. To avoid the rainiest days, aim to travel at the end of March when the rainy season is coming to its end.
-Due to the rainfall, there can be sea surges, which affect moving between islands aboard a cruise.
-This affects mainly North Seymor Island and Gardner bay.
+The average daily temperature is 80°F-88°F (27°C-31°C), with water temperatures around 79°F (26°C).
+To avoid the rainiest days, aim to travel at the end of March when the rainy season is coming to its end.
+Due to rainfall, there may be sea surges, which can affect moving between islands aboard a cruise.
+This affects mainly Isla Seymour Norte and Gardner Bay.

 Crowds & Costs

-March is one of the least crowded months, and prices on hotels and flights drop significantly.
-If you are looking to get a good deal on your trip, then this is the perfect month to visit.
-As Easter and spring break approach at the end of the month, prices may go up, but overall it's a good month for budget travel.
+March is one of the least crowded months, and hotel and flight prices drop significantly.
+If you're looking for a good deal on your trip, this is the perfect month to visit.
+As Easter and spring break approach at the end of the month, prices may go up, but overall, it's a good month for budget travel.
 If you want to avoid a lot of tourists, visit in the beginning or middle of March.
-Although many avoid the islands during the wet season, there is a lot for you to see and do, and you will have more privacy as you explore.
+Although many avoid the islands during the wet season, there's a lot for you to see and do, and you will have more privacy as you explore.

 Where to Go

-Many of the land birds, sea lions, turtles, and tortoises that you'll find on the Galápagos Islands have their breeding or nesting season in March, and you can spot them amongst a blanket of blossoming flowers.
-March is when the waved albatross returns to Española Island, and you might see them towards the end of the month.
+Many of the land birds, sea lions, turtles, and tortoises that you'll find on the Galápagos Islands have their breeding or nesting season in March, and you can spot them among a blanket of blossoming flowers.
+March is when the waved albatross returns to Isla Española, and you might see them toward the end of the month.

-You will also see a lot of penguins, especially on Isabela Island, but also on Fernandina Island.
-On San Cristobal and Genovesa Island, frigate birds begin their mating season.
-If the weather allows, take a boat cruise to North Seymour where marine iguanas are nesting in March.
+You'll also see a lot of penguins, especially on Isla Isabela, but also on Fernandina Island.
+On Isla San Cristóbal and Genovesa Island, frigate birds begin their mating season.
+If the weather allows, take a boat cruise to Seymour Norte, where marine iguanas are nesting in March.

 In general, it's a good season to take advantage of the warmer weather on the westernmost islands, which stay cool for the rest of the year.